caleb531/personal-website/about.md

 ### What do you do?

 Since 2010, I've been programming in many languages for school and for fun.
 My most prominent work includes a plethora of web apps and useful tools—many of which were created to enhance my productivity and actualize my ideas.
-I've also crafted a number of websites—including this one—using PHP and WordPress.
+I've also crafted a number of websites (for myself and for others) using PHP, WordPress, and even Jekyll.

 ### How many languages do you speak?